My mother was the most caring person I ever knew and my father was the most remarkable.

 on a mossy log and breaking my arm.

-Above right: The last photo taken of my parents, in Las Vegas in 1999.
+Left: This was the last photo taken of my parents, in Las Vegas in 1999.
 My mom died

 about a month later.